 - Alert family, friends, faculty and those in your network you are searching and include a copy of your resume and criteria for your search.

 - If there is a specific company or organization that you are interested in, check their website or give them a call about internship opportunities.

-- Utilize On-Campus Interviewing for internships that are posted in Titan Jobs.
+- Utilize On-Campus Interviewing for internships that are posted in Handshake.

 - Stay after class to talk to class speakers and guests about your interests in your field and their connections or opportunities.

 How to Maximize Your Internship

 Once you have an internship, there are a few tips to get the most out of the experience.
 Learn more about what you can do to enhance your new opportunities.